tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 Authentication is generally handled one of three ways:

-1. Logging in as an administrator (often used in the request chain's outset for lookup operations to make things reusable across orgs)
+1. Logging in as an Administrator (often used in the request chain's outset for lookup operations to preserve reusability across orgs) (see [Logging in as an Administrator or Buyer](./logging-in-as-an-administrator-or-buyer)
-2. Logging in as a 'known good' Buyer (aka Contact under Account with a User - all three must be set up and this is commonly _not_ going to be the case with a System Administrator account)
+2. Logging in as a 'known good' Buyer (aka Contact under Account with a User).
+Please note that all three must be set up and this is commonly _not_ going to be the case with a System Administrator account. (see [Logging in as an Administrator or Buyer](./logging-in-as-an-administrator-or-buyer)
 3. Establishing oAuth 2.0 *once per folder* and then having subsequent requests set to Bearer Token in the "Authorization" tab (see [ oAuth 2.0 is set once in each folder](./#oauth-20-is-set-once-per-folder-where-needed)

 ### Logging in as an Administrator or Buyer

 This is handled inline.
-Just supply the environment with the needed variables like these and the collection and scripting should take care of the rest for you:
+Just supply the environment with the needed variables like these and the collection and scripting should take care of the rest:

 | Name | Description
 | --- | --- |